Myles Thomas: 1927: The Diary of Myles Thomas

 In 2016, ESPN announced 1927: The Diary of Myles Thomas, part a new genre of storytelling known as "real-time historical fiction."
 The core of the project is a historical novel in the form of a diary of Myles Thomas, written by Douglas Alden, complemented by a wealth of fact-based content from the season, all published along the same timeline as the events unfolded almost 90 years ago.

 Through Myles Thomas’s diary entries, additional essays and real-time social-media components “re-living” that famous Yankees season, the goal is to explore the rarefied nexus of baseball, jazz and Prohibition — defining elements of the remarkable world that existed in 1927.
 The diary runs the length of the full 1927 season, from April 13 through October 10, 1927.

-Facts

-Thomas wore the number 20 with the Yankees in 1929.

-He earned $6,500 in 1927.